- Stay in simple cabin at the kennels

 - Max. participant weight limit 95kg.

-- Due to the very remote nature of the region and the limited access to medical facilities, it may not be possible to accommodate guests with certain conditions such as serious allergies.
-Please contact us to discuss your requirements in this case.
+- Due to the very remote nature of the region and the limited access to medical facilities and range of food provisions, it may not be possible to accommodate guests with food allergies or with certain medical conditions.
+If you have an allergy or medical condition of any kind, it is essential that you contact us to discuss suitability for the tour.

 What makes this "Medium"?